 The District works year-round on the prevention, control and management of priority invasive plants.
 Escalating costs are part of the challenge, but South Florida has roughly 200 introduced plant and animal species established in the region.
 This is more than any other U.S. area and ranks highly in this regard globally.
 This presents a huge challenge for the District and other governmental agencies tasked with managing and restoring South Florida's ecosystems.

 A total of 66 species of non-native plants are District priorities for control.
 Old World climbing fern (Lygodium), melaleuca and Brazilian pepper are generally a priority in the entire region, while aquatic plants such as hydrilla and water hyacinth are high priorities in the Kissimmee Basin and Lake Okeechobee.
 Downy rose myrtle, shoebutton ardisia, cogongrass, torpedograss and tropical watergrass are other invasive plants among the high priority plants requiring control.

 In STAs, primrose willow, water lettuce, water hyacinth and West Indian marsh grass are targeted in areas where they can interfere with water quality improvement.

 Efforts to control invasive plants must continue to keep up with the plants' rapid growth rates.
 The District has the country's largest aquatic plant management program, managing floating and submerged aquatic vegetation regionwide.
-As recently as 2009, the District treated nearly 65,000 acres of priority exotic plants across South Florida ecosystems.
+During 2015, the District treated 185,714 acres of priority exotic plants across South Florida ecosystems.
 As part of these efforts, the agency's melaleuca management program has become a national model for successfully dealing with a weed species, particularly with coordinating agencies' funding and authorities.
 Melaleuca has been systematically and successfully cleared from Water Conservation Areas 2 and 3 and Lake Okeechobee and is now described as under "maintenance control" in these regions.